 - In the Preferred domain section, select the option you want.

 After you move to SSL, you should change your domain in Google Analytics to https.
 This way, GA starts registering your hits again.
-If the redirect wasn’t set in your .htaccess for some reason, try to add it manually.
-GA might not register hits when the .htaccess redirect was not in place.
+I would recommend using the .htaccess redirect if you’re on apache.
+GA might not register hits if the site is not redirecting properly to https.